Blackbaud-ChristopherCotar/hubot-springboot/README.md

 * Hipsterpoint system clone?
 * Replicron should maybe be a part of the bot?
 * Outlook current available conf rooms?
+* Apache OpenNLP of commands to make the bot like Siri or Google Now